 Additional Areas of Expertise

 Professor Menzies has held several other honorary appointments, including Honorary Associate of the Department of Medical Psychology at Westmead Hospital.
 He was a past member of the Mood Disorders Research Centre Advisory Committee at Prince of Wales Hospital.
 He was the senior Clinical Supervisor for psychologists in the Adult Mental Health Team and the Child, Youth and Family Team in the Division of Mental Health at St George Hospital for 10 years.
 In 2002, he was appointed the overseas expert trainer in Cognitive Behaviour Therapy at the National University of Singapore.
 He was one of only two Australian members of the international Obsessive-Compulsive Cognitions Working Group and was founder of the Australian and New Zealand OCD Research Alliance.
 He is the co-editor of the 2003 International Handbook on OCD for the prestigious Wiley Series in Clinical Psychology.
 He is the co-author of DIRT, a revolutionary new treatment package for OCD published in 2008 by Australian Academic Press.
-Finally, in addition to his work on OCD in adulthood, he has considerable experience with child and adolescent forms of the disorder.
-He was the Clinical Patron of the Tasmanian Support Network for Child and Adolescent OCD.

 Prof. Ross Menzies, pictured with co-presenter Rachel Menzies at the 8th World Congress of Behavioural and Cognitive Therapies in Melbourne, Australia, 2016